-George V. Eleftheriades is a Professor and Canada Research Chair at the Department of Electrical and Computer Engineering at the University of Toronto.
-Professor Eleftheriades is a recognized international authority and pioneer in the area of metamaterials: Man-made media with electromagnetic properties not found in nature.
+George V. Eleftheriades is a Professor and the Velma M. Rogers Graham Chair in Engineering at the Department of Electrical and Computer Engineering of the University of Toronto.
+Professor Eleftheriades is a recognized international authority and pioneer in the area of metamaterials: man-made media with electromagnetic properties not found in nature.
 In 2002 Dr. Eleftheriades introduced a method for synthesizing high-quality metamaterials using loaded transmission lines.
 Together with his graduate students, he provided the first experimental evidence of imaging beyond the diffraction limit with a negative-index lens and pioneered several novel microwave and optical components, and antennas using these metamaterials.
-He received several awards including an NSERC E.W.R.
-Steacie Fellowship in 2004 and the 2008 IEEE Kiyo Tomiyasu Technical Field Award.
+For this work, he received several awards including an NSERC E.W.R.
+Steacie Fellowship in 2004, the 2008 IEEE Kiyo Tomiyasu Technical Field Award, the 2015 IEEE AP-S John Kraus Antenna Award and the 2019 IEEE AP-S Distinguished Achievement Award.
+Professor Eleftheriades has served as the Chair of Technical Co-ordination Committee MTT-15 (Microwave Field Theory).
 He is a Fellow of the Royal Society of Canada and a Fellow of the Institute of Electrical and Electronic Engineers (IEEE).

 Professor Eleftheriades’ research interests include electromagnetic and optical metamaterials, transmission-line circuits and structures, digital interconnects, metasurfaces, antennas and components for broadband wireless communications, novel beam-steering techniques, far-field super-resolution imaging, radars, plasmonic and nanoscale optical components, and fundamental electromagnetic theory.